 .
 Forms are scrolling lists of static controls like text and images, but can also include user interactive controls like text fields, toggle switches, buttons, and more.

-You can create a basic form just by wrapping the default text view inside Form
+You can create a basic form just by wrapping a text view inside Form

 , like this: